Student Conduct Process

 Investigation

 The faculty member responsible for the course is expected to investigate thoroughly the alleged incident of academic dishonesty prior to the hearing.
 When the situation requires it, the academic directors will also investigate the incident and appoint others to aid the investigation if necessary.
 The investigative team will report to the Dean of the Faculty in a timely manner.
-When the investigation is complete, the Dean of the Faculty will notify the academic directors if a hearing is required.
+When the investigation is complete, the Dean of the Faculty in consultation with the academic directors will determine if a hearing is required.

 Hearing Procedures